-The program requires a drug manufacturer to enter into, and have in effect, a national rebate agreement with the Secretary of the Department of Health and Human Services (HHS) in exchange for state Medicaid coverage of most of the manufacturer’s drugs.
-When a manufacturer markets a new covered outpatient drug, it must also submit product and pricing data concerning the drug to CMS via the Drug Data Reporting for Medicaid (DDR) system.
+The program requires a drug manufacturer to enter into, and have in effect, a National Drug Rebate Agreement (NDRA) with the Secretary of the Department of Health and Human Services (HHS) in exchange for state Medicaid coverage of most of the manufacturer’s drugs.
+When a manufacturer markets a new covered outpatient drug (COD), it must also submit product and pricing data concerning the drug to CMS via the Medicaid Drug Programs (MDP) system.
 This ensures that states are aware of the newly marketed drug.
-In addition, Section II(g) of the Rebate Agreement explains that manufacturers are responsible for notifying states of a new drug’s coverage.
-Manufacturers are required to report all covered outpatient drugs under their labeler code to the MDRP.
+In addition, Section II(g) of the NDRA explains that manufacturers are responsible for notifying states of a new drug’s coverage.
+Manufacturers are required to report all CODs under their labeler code to the MDRP.
 Manufacturers may not be selective in reporting their National Drug Code's (NDC) to the program.
 Manufacturers are then responsible for paying a rebate on those drugs for which payment was made under the state plan.
 These rebates are paid by drug manufacturers on a quarterly basis to states and are shared between the states and the Federal government to offset the overall cost of prescription drugs under the Medicaid Program.

-In addition to signing a national rebate agreement, drug manufacturers are required to enter into agreements with two other Federal programs in order to have their drugs covered under Medicaid: a pricing agreement for the Section 340B Drug Pricing Program, administered by the Health Resources and Services Administration, and a master agreement with the Secretary of Veterans Affairs for the Federal Supply Schedule.
+In addition to signing an NDRA, drug manufacturers are required to enter into agreements with two other Federal programs in order to have their drugs covered under Medicaid: a pricing agreement for the Section 340B Drug Pricing Program, administered by the Health Resources and Services Administration, and a master agreement with the Secretary of Veterans Affairs for the Federal Supply Schedule.

 Please note that in accordance with section 1927(a), in order for payment to be made available under Medicare Part B for a manufacturer’s covered outpatient drugs as defined at section 1927(k)(2), the manufacturer must enter into a rebate agreement.

-The Drug Manufacturer Contact Information contains Optional Effective Date, Termination Date (if applicable), and Legal, Invoice and Technical Contact information for each drug company participating in the MDRP.
+The Drug Manufacturer Contact Information contains the Labeler Code, Labeler Name, Optional Effective Date, Termination Date (if applicable), and Legal, Invoice and Technical Contact information for each drug company participating in the MDRP.
 A record layout for the drug manufacturer contact information is provided in the Drug Manufacturer contact information record layout (PDF, 23.48 KB).

-A drug manufacturer should use the Manufacturer Contact Change Form (PDF, 199.1 KB) (CMS 367(d)) to make any changes to its legal, invoice, and/or technical contact information.
-The drug manufacturer should submit its completed 367d form to the Medicaid Drug Rebate Operations staff via fax (410) 786-0390 or email DDR@cms.hhs.gov.
-Note: Request for "Labeler Name" name change should be filed with the FDA before they are submitted to CMS **.
+A drug manufacturer should use the Manufacturer Contact Change Form (CMS 367(d)) to make any changes to its Legal, Invoice, and/or Technical Contact information.
+The drug manufacturer should submit its completed CMS-367d form to the Medicaid Drug Rebate Operations staff via email MDP@cms.hhs.gov.
+Note: Request for 'Labeler Name' changes should be filed with the FDA before they are submitted to CMS **.

-A state should use the State Contact Change Form (PDF, 125.38 KB) (CMS 368) to make any changes to its Policy, Rebate and/or Technical contact information.
-The state should submit its completed 368 form to the Medicaid Drug Rebate Operations staff via fax (410) 786-0390 or email DDR@cms.hhs.gov.
+A state should use the State Contact Change Form (CMS 368) to make any changes to its Policy, Rebate and/or Technical Contact information.
+The state should submit its completed CMS-368 to the Medicaid Drug Rebate Operations staff via email at: MDP@cms.hs.gov.

 Questions on the Medicaid Drug Rebate Program?
 Email MDROperations@cms.hhs.gov.